-6.1.1 - Mention two practices of decentralization and participative management during the last year (maximum 500 words)
+6.1.1 - Mention two practices of decentralization and participative management during the last year (maximum 500

 The governance of the institution is reflective of an effective leadership in tune with the vision and mission of the institution Response: Vision: To be recognized as the "Centre of Excellence" for Technical Education, Management Education and Technology Development.
-Mission: To develop the students in academic excellence and professional knowledge with ethical leadership so that they are ready to use for society.
-To provide the solutions for the industrial problems and contribute to the technical knowledge on continuous basis.
-Brahmdevdada Mane Institute of technology aims towards providing Quality Technical and Management Education to fulfill technological demands of Industry and society through innovations as its vision .
-The vision of our organization is to be recognized as "Centre of excellence" for providing technical and management education and technological development of the society.
+Mission: To develop the students in academic excellence and professional knowledge with ethical leadership so that they are ready to use for society to provide the solutions for the industrial problems and contribute to the technical knowledge on continuous basis.
+BMIT aims towards providing Quality, Technical and Management Education to fulfil technological demands of Industry and society through innovations as its vision.
 Our governing body comprises of Management Representatives, Academicians, Industry experts, Staff Representatives and other Stake holders.
-The governing body frames the policies, Rules, Regulations and Perspective Plans to fulfill vision and mission of the organization.
-The governing body is further committed to suggest good perspective plans, financial plans, infrastructural development plans, Academic Excellence Strategies, Research and development plans for over all development of the institution.
+The governing body frames the policies, Rules, Regulations and Perspective Plans to fulfil vision and mission of the organization.
+The governing body is further committed to suggest good perspective plans, financial plans, infrastructural development plans, Academic Excellence Strategies, Research and development plans for overall development of the institution.
 The governing body conducts yearly meetings and approves budget towards accomplishment of vision.
 Our Mission is to develop the students in academic excellence and professional knowledge with ethical leadership so that they are ready to use for society.
 To satisfy the this mission and to provide the solutions for the industrial problems, our organization has developed young dynamic team of Technical and Management staff.
 Our mission is continuous efforts for improvement in academic results, with contemporary knowledge, e-learning and practical exposure.
-We arrange industrial visits guest lecturers expert symposiums, workshops and seminars, NSS camps, blood donation camps, social responsibility activities to accomplish mission of academic excellence and develop ethical qualities, and events like swacha bharat abhiyan, vicharmanthan series etc to accomplish our mission.
-To fulfill the objective we are encouraging our staff and students for attending

-Industrial training, STTP programmes, workshops, conferences etc. Further the perspective plan of our management is to develop ethical leadership qualities and empower teachers for participative decision making in their particular field of expertise for fulfilling long term goals and objectives.
-A micro level academic monitoring pattern Mission "Be-Mighty" for Individual Students Development.
-Strong and Active Training and Placement cell.
-Industry Institute interaction through MOUs with major industries and Institutes.
+We arrange industrial visits, guest lecturers expert symposiums, workshops and seminars, NSS camps, blood donation camps, social responsibility activities to accomplish mission of academic excellence and develop ethical qualities, and events like swacha bharat abhiyan, vicharmanthan series etc. to accomplish our mission.
+To fulfil the objective we are encouraging our staff and students for attending Industrial training, STTP programmes, workshops, conferences etc. Further the perspective plan of our management is to develop ethical leadership qualities and empower teachers for participative decision making in their particular field of expertise for fulfilling long term goals and objectives.
+A micro level academic monitoring pattern Mission "Be-Mighty" is for Individual Students Development, Strong and Active Training and Placement cell.
+Industry Institute interaction through MOUs is done with major industries and Institutes.
 State of Art infrastructure with enriched Laboratories.
 All curricular and co-curricular activities supported by experiential and project based learning Well Stacked Central digital Library with Books, National, International and E-Journals.
-Institutional Weakness College is located outside Solapur city where growing industries are unavailable.
+Institutional Weakness: College is located outside Solapur city where growing industries are unavailable.
 Generally enrolled students in the college are of rural background.
-Institutional Opportunity Scope of attracting students from surrounding districts by providing best technical education and placements opportunities.
-To facilitate more and more Girls Students to become Engineer.
-Institutional Challenge To appoint and maintain cadre ratio for teaching staff.
-To stop migration of students in metro cities for admissions
+Institutional Opportunity Scope of attracting students from surrounding districts by providing best technical education and placement support.
+To facilitate more and more Girl Students to become Engineer, Institutional Challenge To appoint and maintain cadre ratio for teaching staff.
+To stop migration of students in metro cities for admissions.